ibirnbaum/zephyr4zedboard-tutorial/README.md

 Once the board selection has been confirmed, a summary of the project to be created will be displayed.
 Click the 'Finish' button in order to create the new project.
 Vivado will then transition to the 'Project Manager' view.

+**NOTICE:** At least one version of Vivado exists, 2023-ish, which provides a faulty board definition for the Zedboard, containing a wrong frequency for the on-board oscillator which drives the Processor System.
+Zedboards always come with a 33 1/3 MHz crystal, the faulty board definition will set this value to 50 MHz.
+Therefore, Vivado will calculate clock divisor values that would generate correct clocks if the oscillator's frequency actually was 50 MHz, but that are way off when applied to the 33 MHz oscillator that is actually fitted.

+**I strongly suggest double-checking this value.** To do so, access the 'Basic Clocking' tab as described in section 'Modifying the I/O mapping and clocking configuration' and make sure that the 'Input Frequency (MHz)' value is 33 1/3 MHz as shown in the first screenshot of that section.
+If you encounter the faulty value, set it to the right value, make sure that all values in the column 'Requested Frequency' still match those that are assumed in this tutorial and that are listed in the section 'Modifying the I/O mapping and clocking configuration', and make sure that the values in the 'Actual Frequency' column match the requested values, i.e. that correct divisors have been calculated by Vivado.

 ### Setting up the block design